How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Time management: protected or constantly interrupted?

-What needs attention in next 4 weeks?
+What needs attention in the next 4 weeks?

 Any patterns emerging?